Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Improving the DA Algorithm for Bayesian Mixtures

-Since the chain driven by $r$ cannot escape from the orbit (clustering) in which it is started, it is reducible.
-(Recall from Section~\ref{sec:improve} that reducibility is a common characteristic of idempotent Markov chains.)
+Since the chain driven by $r$ cannot escape from the orbit (clustering) in which it is started, it is reduci\-ble.
+(Recall from Section~\ref{secimprove} that reducibility is a~common characteristic of idempotent Markov chains.)

-A key observation that will allow us to establish the reversibility of $r$ is that $\pi(\y|\z) = \pi(\sigma \y|\z)$ for all $\y \in \Y$ and all $\sigma \in \mathfrak{S}_k$.
+A key observation that will allow us to establish the reversibility of $r$ is that $\pi({\mathbf{y}}|\z) = \pi(\sigma{\mathbf{y}}|\z)$ for all ${\mathbf{y}}\in\Y$ and all $\sigma\in\mathfrak{S}_k$.
 Indeed,

-Let $\sigma \y = \y' = (y'_1,\dots,y'_m)$.
+Let $\sigma{\mathbf{y}}= {\mathbf{y}}' = (y'_1,\ldots,y'_m)$.
 Now, since $y'_i = \sigma(j) \Leftrightarrow y_i=j$, we have

 Hence,